 The Chair of the Faculty Senate is granted 6-8 contact hours per academic year (one course per semester); other members of the Senate Executive Committee will receive 3-4 contact hours per academic year (one course per year).

 Requesting and Allocating Reassigned Time

-Chairs are also teacher-scholar members of the faculty, and may request reassigned time on an equal footing for purposes such as professional development for enhanced teaching effectiveness, scholarship/creative activity, and others as described above.
+Chairs are also teacher-scholar members of the faculty, and may request reassigned time on an equal footing for purposes such as professional development for enhanced teaching effectiveness, scholarship and scholarly or creative activity, and others as described above.
 These requests will be made to the Provost and VCAA prior to planning the schedule.
 The Provost and VCAA is responsible for a judicious, equitable allocation of reassigned time to Chairs and Program Directors on behalf of UNC Asheville's mission.

 Accountability for Reassigned Time

-Faculty members who receive reassigned time will record the assignment and will report on the results of the assignment on their Annual Faculty Records.
-The productive use of this reassigned time will be a factor considered by Chairs in the annual evaluation of faculty who have received it.
+Faculty members who receive reassigned time will record the assignment and will report on the results of the assignment in their Annual Faculty Records.
+The productive use of this reassigned time will be a factor considered by Chairs and Deans in the annual evaluation of faculty members who have received it.

-Additional reassigned time may be awarded to Chairs or Directors according to the following criteria:
+Additional reassigned time may be awarded by the Provost to Chairs or Directors according to the following criteria: